What are the Causes of Low T

 Men with Low T might also notice decreases in muscle mass.
 Testosterone is a vital hormone in building muscle.
 Interestingly, A 2016 review found that testosterone levels affect muscle mass but not strength or function.

 Men with Low T can also experience increased body fat or enlarged breast tissue (gynecomastia).
-Gynecomastia occurs when there is an imbalance of testosterone and estrogen in the body.
+Gynecomastia occurs when the body has an imbalance of testosterone and estrogen.

 Osteoporosis is often associated with women, but men with Low T can also experience bone loss.
 Testosterone plays a vital role in producing and strengthening bone.
 Men with low testosterone, especially older men, may have less bone density, increasing the risk of bone fractures.

 Low T can also cause mood changes and decreased mental function (brain fog) in both men and women.

 Testosterone levels and cognitive function, especially memory, decline with age.
 Because of this, doctors theorize that Low T can contribute to poor memory.
 In a 2019 review of studies, testosterone supplementation was linked with improved memory in older men with low testosterone though the effect may be small.